snic-nsc/esgf_dl/README.md

 singularity shell esgf_dl.simg
 bash wget-xxx.sh -H
 ```
-- If using Docker, simply run the docker container, mounting your home directory onto the container, and execute the wget script with the `-H' flag, and follow the prompts.
+- If using Docker, simply run the Docker container, mounting your home directory onto the container, and execute the wget script with the `-H' flag, and follow the prompts.
 ```
 sudo docker run --rm -it -v $HOME:/opt/esgf_dl/mnt pchengi/esgf-wget-env bash
 # The above command mounts your home directory under /opt/esgf_dl/mnt, and you start in /opt/esgf_dl.
 # It is recommended that you create a new directory for downloading the files, under /opt/esgf_dl/mnt, copy the wget script there, and execute it.
-# Remember that the docker container runs as root; don't forget to do a chown -R <userid>:<groupid> <download dir> using the userid and groupid of the user who owns the home directory on the host machine.
+# Remember that the Docker container runs as root; don't forget to do a chown -R <userid>:<groupid> <download dir> using the userid and groupid of the user who owns the home directory on the host machine.
 bash wget-xxx.sh -H
 ```